monocle-h2020/camera_calibration/data_template/stacks/flatfield/README.md

-This folder contains raw *flat-field* stacks (NPY).

-Files in this folder correspond to flat-field stacks taken at different ISO speeds.

-The format should be as follows:
-.../stacks/flat/iso<ISO>_<type>.npy
-where <ISO> is the ISO speed and <type> is the stack type (mean/stds).
+This folder contains stacked (mean/standard deviation per pixel) data in numpy binary (.npy) format.
+If using the `stack_mean_std.py` script, the filenames of these stacks are based on the names of the folders containing the original data.